y-arjun-y/arjunyadav/pages-md/projects.md

 - <a href="#eaindepth">Effective Altruism In-Depth Fellowship</a>
 - <a href="#eaglobal2021">EA Global: London 2021</a>

-S - Sunday, O - Occasional
+F - Friday, Sa - Saturday, S - Sunday, O - Occasional

 <hr />
 Confused?
 See the <a href="#note">note</a> down below.